MarkWarneke/markwarneke.github.io/_posts/2019-08-21-static-code-analysis-for-infrastructure-as-code.md

 Now we can run this tests given multiple ARM templates, ensuring we have consistency and best practices checks in place.
 We can add more checks to our `azuredeploy.spec.ps1`.

-Eventually we could add support for multiple spec files, add a loop through get all `*.spec.ps1` files and invoking them.
+Eventually we could add support for multiple spec files, by adding a loop that invokes all `*.spec.ps1` files.
-For a start we created a flexible best practice and static analysis test setup.
+For a starters we created a flexible baseline that ensures a set of best practice and mandatory properties are present.

+Next up we are going to have a look at how to extend on this approach and test a specific ARM template implementation.

 ### Az.Test